tsabunkar/advance-git/bump-version.md

     - **Problem**:
       - If multiple people have pull requests at that time, then this creates race-condition on who will win on the conflicting bump number
       - Development team is strictly creating feature branch for a given user-story that align with major/minor/patch version bumps (sound great hypothetically but not possible in real-project)
-      - What If PR is reverted after it was merged in future due to some issue, then version would not bumped-down/decremented thus causing irregularity in versioning (as that particular PR functionality is no-more in main branch but still that version of library exist in artifactory)
+      - What If we need to undo a merged PR due to some issue in future, then version would not bumped-down/decremented thus causing irregularity in versioning (as that particular PR functionality is no-more in main branch but still that version of library exist in artifactory)

   - Only When PR is merged to main branch successfully